merative/acd-containers/src/pages/installing/installing.md

 Instances of ACD can be created after the ACD operator is installed.

-If the operator was installed into a specific namespace, then it can only be used to manage instances of ACD in that namespace.
+If the ACD operator was installed into a specific namespace, then it can only be used to manage instances of ACD in that namespace.

-If the operator was installed for all namespaces, then it can be used to manage instances of ACD in any namespace, including those created after the operator was deployed.
+If the ACD operator was installed for all namespaces, then it can be used to manage instances of ACD in any namespace, including those created after the ACD operator was deployed.

-When installing an instance of ACD, ensure you are using a namespace that an operator is managing.
+When installing an instance of ACD, ensure you are using a namespace that an ACD operator is managing.

 ### Install the ACD Service by using the web console